Table of Contents

 WeChat Mini Program Mega Plugin Sample Project Description

-This article details the usage, implementation methods, and considerations of the various features demonstrated in the sample project.
+This article details the usage methods, implementation approaches, and precautions for each feature demonstrated in the sample project.

 Before you begin

-1. Precisely place and upload annotations in the Unity editor, recording annotation names and their IDs
+1. Precisely position and upload annotations in the Unity editor, recording annotation names and their IDs

 Add model resources in sampleAssets within miniprogram/components/sample-easyar-mega/index.ts.